 Mr. GFE: “Your fudge tastes better than these chocolate-covered raisins!”
 (He had just grabbed some chocolate-covered raisins before I reminded him of the fudge I’d made.
 Now that’s a compliment!
 Mr. GFE’s weakness is chocolate-covered raisins and he received some in his Christmas stocking at his mom’s house.)

 Mr. GFE (going back for another piece of fudge): “It’s delicious.
 Og nog fudge.
 Who would have thought?”
 (He was marveling and chuckling at the same time.)
 “It doesn’t taste like og nog.
 It’s awful creamy though.”

 So there you go … Mr. GFE’s review.
 Make some of this fudge and share your review with us all.
 It will only take you a few minutes to make a pan full.
 I’ll wait.
 With a piece of this fudge in hand, of course.
 Oh, and I got this recipe in for Linda’s Gluten-Free Wednesdays chocolate challenge after all—woohoo!

-Add melted butter and stir some.
-Add egg nog and stir again.
+- Add melted butter and stir some.
+Add milk or egg nog and stir again.
 Mixture will seem lumpy and will be hard to stir; that’s okay.
 Stir until ingredients are at least well incorporated.